bclement-ocp/ocaml-perfomance-monitoring/README.md

 4. Optionally create the opam switch (if `--create-switch` is provided)

 Run `python3 create_flambda2_switch.py --help` for all available options.

+Note: in certain situations, actually creating the switch might fail because new patches are needed or old patches no longer apply.
+In this case, you must fall back to the manual approach and figure it out.
+Good luck!

 ## Manual approach